 Overview

-Jesus Olivares stands out in powerlifting, with record-breaking lifts like his 1,080 kilograms total at the 2023 IPF World Championships.
+Jesus Olivares stands out in powerlifting, with record-breaking Squat lifts like his 1,080 kilograms total at the 2023 IPF World Championships.
 Known for both his impressive feats and technical insights shared with a vast Instagram audience, he’s redefined what’s possible in the sport.
 The community eagerly awaits his next step.

 Featured Image @mega.gojira (Instagram)